Cumberland Island National Seashore

 Water Taxi To Connect Fernandina & St. Marys

-A new water taxi connection between Fernandina Beach, Florida and St. Marys, Georgia is planned for next year.
-It’s anticipated to possibly start operating by sometime in spring or early summer 2020.
+A new water taxi connection between Fernandina Beach, Florida and St. Marys, Georgia is being planned for the future.
+Perhaps in the next year or so, it may start operating, but the start date remains uncertain.
 While not offering direct service to Cumberland Island from Fernandina, the new water taxi service will transport passengers between these two river cities.
 Those who opt to take the water taxi from Fernandina Beach (instead of driving a vehicle to St. Marys), will end up getting off the river taxi and then board the park ferry to continue travel to Cumberland Island National Seashore.

 Some in Fernandina have long wished there was a direct ferry from Amelia Island over to Cumberland Island National Seashore, splitting the ferry service between these two river cities here at the Florida-Georgia border.
 However, the National Park Service, once again, awarded the latest 10-year contract solely to the previous vendor (Lang Seafood Inc.), based out of St. Marys, Georgia.
 The contract was last up for bid a few years ago.
 According to the NPS, “Lang has been operating the Cumberland Island ferry since 1987.”
 This current ferry service contract began January 1, 2016, for a 10-year period.